Kirlian Camera: History

 The project was founded in Parma in 1979 by Angelo Bergamini and was a pioneering act of the Italian synthpop scene.
 By 1980, Bergamini had recruited singer Simona Buja, keyboardist Fabrizio Chiari and bassist Mauro Montacchini to form Kirlian Camera.
 Their demo cassette Dawn attracted the attention of Italian Records, a popular independent label.
 Christmas 1981 saw the release of their debut vinyl which despite being low-budget immediately sold-out and was then re-issued, with it finally selling more than 6,000 copies.

 Not long after, the band had constant lineup changes.
 Simona left but rejoined the following year; Montacchini left and was replaced by Giorgio Vecchi.
 Eventually, they became the first Italian group to be signed to Virgin Records.

 Between 1982 and 1984, Bergamini also took part in the Italian Italo disco group Hipnosis, which won a platinum award for sales in Germany, and had a top 10 hit in several European countries and South America with their single "Pulstar".
 Angelo unexpectedly decided to leave Hipnosis to concentrate on Kirlian Camera.

 During the second half of the eighties, the sound of Kirlian Camera became gradually darker, moving away from the synth pop sound that marked some of their early releases.
 In 1988, Buja left and the band had temporary singers Bianca Hoffmann-Santos and Suzanne Reddington-Gardner, who were replaced for a while by Emilia Lo Jacono.
 Despite this the band released a 2-CD collection called The Ice Curtain with new singer Barbara Boffelli.

 In 1993, they signed to German label Discordia, which licensed the self-produced album Todesengel, The Fall of Life.
 In 1995, they collaborated with label mates Dive on the Obsession EP.

 During 2000 the lineup was stabilized when singer/composer/writer Elena Alice Fossi joined the band.
-She is also the leader of side-projects Alice Neve Fox, Spectra*paris and Siderartica, and co-leader in the Stalingrad project (nowadays renamed as Stalingrad Valkyrie) with Bergamini himself.
+She is also the leader of side-projects Alice Neve Fox, Spectra*paris and Siderartica, and co-leader in the Stalingrad project (nowadays renamed as Stalingrad Valkyrie) with Bergamini.

 During 2013, Kirlian Camera released Black Summer Choirs.

-In late 2017, the band of Elena Alice Fossi and Angelo Bergamini released the single "Sky Collapse" (featuring Eskil Simonsson of Covenant) via Dependent Records, and it immediately gained success in Central Europe, reaching No. 1 in the German Alternative Charts.
+In late 2017, the band of Elena Alice Fossi and Angelo Bergamini released the single "Sky Collapse" (featuring Eskil Simonsson of Covenant) via Dependent Records, and it immediately gained success in Central Europe.
 In 2018, the new album Hologram Moon (released in standard and special editions including the bonus album Ghost Novas) quickly became the best-seller of the band ever as far as a full-length studio work is concerned, even entering the official German music charts and staying at No. 1 on the German Alternative charts for several weeks.